TanmoyTheBoT/dev/_posts/2024-10-27-contemporary-abstract-algebra-chapter-7.md

 1. **Cosets Are Not Necessarily Subgroups**: Generally, cosets such as $(12)H$ in Example 1 are not subgroups.
 2. **Equivalence of Different Cosets**: It is possible for distinct elements to generate the same coset, as seen with $0 + H$ and $3 + H$ in Example 3.
 3. **Non-Equality of Left and Right Cosets**: In Example 1, we observe that $(12)H \neq H(12)$, illustrating that left cosets and right cosets may differ.
-### Section: Lagrange’s Theorem and Consequences
+### Section: Lagrange's Theorem and Consequences

-Lagrange’s Theorem is one of the foundational results in group theory, particularly for finite groups.
+Lagrange's Theorem is one of the foundational results in group theory, particularly for finite groups.
 It establishes a direct relationship between the order of a group and the order of its subgroups.

-#### Theorem 7.1: Lagrange’s Theorem
+#### Theorem 7.1: Lagrange's Theorem
 If $G$ is a finite group and $H$ is a subgroup of $G$, then $|H|$ divides $|G|$.
 Additionally, the number of distinct left (or right) cosets of $H$ in $G$ is $|G| / |H|$.

 **Proof**: